Guide to Enrolling in BASIS Schools in San Antonio for 2023–24

 We also recommend following these accounts on social media:

-In addition, please join the San Antonio Charter Moms discussion group on Facebook to post questions and search previous discussions about BASIS Texas Charter Schools.
-The group includes families with current students at BASIS who may be able to answer your questions.
+In addition, please join the San Antonio Charter Moms discussion group on Facebook to post questions and search previous discussions about BASIS schools in San Antonio.
+The group includes families with current students at BASIS Charter Schools who may be able to answer your questions.

 Facts about BASIS Charter Schools

-In her 2013 book The Smartest Kids in the World (now also a film), Amanda Ripley compared high schools in the United States with their counterparts in South Korea, Poland, and Finland by looking through the eyes of American exchange students visiting those countries.
-She mentioned BASIS as an example of an American school system that is trying to raise standards and graduate students who can compete on an international level.
+In her 2013 book The Smartest Kids in the World (also a film), education journalist Amanda Ripley compared high schools in the United States with their counterparts in South Korea, Poland, and Finland by looking through the eyes of American exchange students visiting those countries.
+She mentioned BASIS Charter Schools as an example of an American school system that is trying to raise standards and graduate students who can compete on an international level.
 Here is our earlier post about Ripley’s 2015 visit to San Antonio.

 Charter Moms Chats

-Watch Ken Tyrrell, Head of Operations at BASIS San Antonio—Jack Lewis Jr. Campus, and America Palmer, Director of Academic Policy and Process and Director of Events at BASIS.ed Texas, speak with Inga Cotton on Charter Moms Chats on September 29, 2022 at 4:00 PM Central live on Facebook and YouTube.
+Watch Ken Tyrrell, Vice President of School Operations at BASIS Ed Texas, and David King, Associate Vice President of Academics for BASIS Ed Texas, speak with Inga Cotton on Charter Moms Chats on November 8, 2023 at 4:00 PM Central live on Facebook and YouTube.

 Share with friends: